browserengineering/book/book/animations.md

 ```

 Inside `raster`, the composited layer needs to allocate a surface to raster
-itself into; to make this surface requires knowing how big it is.
+itself into; this requires knowing how big it is.
 That's
 just the union of the bounding boxes of all of its paint commands---the `rect`
 field: